 Are there award/scholarship opportunities?

-Due the highly competitive nature of this opportunity, we highly recommend applying early (prior to end of October).
+Due to the highly competitive nature of this opportunity, we highly recommend applying early.
+The priority deadline is April 1st.

 List of Research Projects and Faculty Mentors (subject to change)